Apbh/unit-4-game/README.md

 A game created using JQuery.
 The objective of the game is to pick crystals so that their values add up to the target number value.

 Instructions: The game begins with players getting a new target number to try and match to.
 Each crystal will randomly get a new value between 1-12.
-By clicking on crystals, their values will added to the total score.
+By clicking on crystals, their values will be added to the total score.
 You win if you total score is the same as the target score.

 Getting Started